geshan/geshan.github.com/posts/2020-11-01-how-to-take-social-media-break.md

 > You can’t manage what you don’t measure - [Peter Drucker](https://www.azquotes.com/quote/867361).

 The same thing applies to your social media time usage (or if I can call it waste).
 To track your usage, you can start using [Rescue TIme](https://www.rescuetime.com/ref/631000).
 You can track your screen time on both mobile and laptop/desktop with their app to the minute.
 This gives you a very good idea of how much time you are spending on Instagram, Facebook, or even Tik Tok.

 With the desktop app, you can also track how much time you are spending on the web application of these social media platforms.
 It will help you have an idea of the total time you are spending on social media platforms, then you can decide if you want to take a break or not.

-If  you decide to do it, keep in mind that  If a youtuber can take a social media break and succeed at it, you can surely do it.
+If you decide to do it, keep in mind that  If a YouTuber can take a social media break and succeed at it, you can surely do it.
 For inspiration, check it out below:

 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/9z8_YhWoq2o' frameborder='0' allowfullscreen></iframe></div>